Quetzal-framework/quetzal-CoaTL/docs/mainpage.md

 # The Quetzal Coalescence Library

-This documentation is meant for C++ developers who want to include the Quetzal Coalescence Template Library in their own code project.
+This documentation is meant for C++ developers who want to include the Quetzal Coalescence Template Library (CTL) in their own code project.

 Coalescence is a mathematical abstraction that is useful for solving many types of problems in computational population genetics.
 Consequently, the abstractions of coalescence theory must also be represented in computer programs.
 A standardized generic interface for manipulating concepts like demographic history, reproduction, migration, lineages, mergers, mutation, recombination is of utmost importance to encourage reuse of algorithms and data structures.

 Part of the Quetzal Coalescence Library is a generic interface that allows access and manipulation of demographic and genealogical graph structures and of data